nigellmo/Seattle_airbnb/README.md

 4. Factors determining leasing price of lodges are more related to size of lodges and facilities like bathrooms and bedrooms, and less related to review attributes(e.g. number of reviews and review rating scores).
 Because of that in order to provide more accurate prediction using machine learning we shall need more data on size of lodges and facilities.

-#Acknowledgement
+# Acknowledgement
 --------------------------------
-reference of original data: https://www.kaggle.com/airbnb/seattle/data
+Reference of original data: https://www.kaggle.com/airbnb/seattle/data